mieweb/docs/content/resources/system-specifications/application-programming-interface-api.md

 ![](../application-programming-interface-api.assets/c7fcc9233c661a5ffbb1993390ea5402.png)

-Then you can explore each object type and then clock on the Object to experiment with the javascript api.
+Then you can explore each object type and then click on the Object to experiment with the javascript api.
 There is a
 ![](../application-programming-interface-api.assets/e024cc60081a12d06ddf1c7fb045940c.png)
 button at the lower right that allows you to experiment in real time.